KaueSabinoSRV17/kauesabinosrv17/README.md

 ## Most Expirience with

+- Web Scrapping with Puppeteer

 - Javascript (Array methods rocks!)

 - HTML (Good and semantic, as it always should be!)

-- CSS (Can't wait to write everything on Tailwind!)
+- CSS

 - MySQL Database (everybody uses Postgre now :/)